vuejs/v2.vuejs.org/src/v2/guide/render-function.md

 ## Compilación de plantillas

-You may be interested to know that Vue's templates actually compile to render functions.
-This is an implementation detail you usually don't need to know about, but if you'd like to see how specific template features are compiled, you may find it interesting.
-Below is a little demo using `Vue.compile` to live-compile a template string:

 Tal vez le interese saber que las plantillas de Vue realmente se compilan para representar funciones.
 Este es un detalle de implementación que normalmente no necesita conocer, pero si desea ver cómo se compilan las funcionalidades específicas de la plantilla, puede que le resulte interesante.
 A continuación se muestra una pequeña demostración que usa `Vue.compile` para compilar en vivo una cadena de plantilla

 {% raw %}